Survival After Long-Term Cardiopulmonary Resuscitation Through Receiving 55 Times of Defibrillation Shock

 N, Mustafa Soltani

-P. et al. Survival After Long-Term Cardiopulmonary Resuscitation Through Receiving 55 Times of Defibrillation Shock,
+P. Survival After Long-Term Cardiopulmonary Resuscitation Through Receiving 55 Times of Defibrillation Shock,

 Crit Care Nurs J.